US 6A

 Plymouth - Hartford (1932 - 1942)

-At first, this US 6A followed present-day US 6 from the Route 72 junction through Bristol to Route 10 in Farmington.
-In 1934, it was extended eastward along the Colt Highway, South Street, and Brown Street to the old US 5 (Maple Avenue) in Hartford, taking over part of Route 71.
+In August 1934, a new 5-mile Farmington Cutoff opened, from west of Route 10 to Route 71 in West Hartford.
+US 6A was extended over this route, as well as South Street and Brown Street to the old US 5 (Maple Avenue) in Hartford, taking over part of Route 71.
 US 6 at the time used Farmington Avenue.
 In 1943 or 1944, this US 6A became part of the relocated US 6, which now crossed the Connecticut River using the new Charter Oak Bridge.

 Woodbury - Willimantic (Jan.
-1, 1941 - 1967)
+1, 1941 - July 26, 1967)

 The longest US 6A, this was created from the westernmost 59 miles of Route 14, which served Waterbury, Meriden, and Middletown.
 It was a much better route cross-state than US 6 at the time.
 In the 1950s, the state started planning an expressway for US 6A, which eventually became Interstate 691.
-As I-84 opened, the western portion of US 6A became less important, and in 1967 all of US 6A was broken into Routes 64, Route 322, and Route 66, as well as local streets in Meriden and Waterbury.
+As I-84 opened, the western portion of US 6A became less important, and in 1967 all of US 6A was broken into Routes 64, Route 322, Route 66, SR 844, and SR 845, as well as local streets in Meriden and Waterbury.
 Signs were changed in East Hampton on Jan.
 10, 1968.

 Coventry-Windham (1940 - 1942)